Skip to main content

 In the old days, folks would typically grind glutinous rice pulp in a stone mill.
 But now is very convenient to use store-bought glutinous rice flour to prepare it.
 It is much easier, just pour boiling water into the flour.

-I am sharing two flavours of Ang Ku Kueh, which are sweet potatoes and pumpkin flavour.
+I am sharing three flavours of Ang Ku Kueh, which are pumpkin, sweet potatoes and pandan flavour.
 To make the cake's skin, I combined glutinous rice flour with mashed purple sweet potatoes and pumpkin respectively.
 In other words, rather than being red, the natural colour of my Ang Ku Kueh is purple and yellow.
 The traditional dessert has been altered and boosted with custard filling due to the changes in younger people's tastes for the filling.
 The custard filling recipe below yields about 800g which can roll for 30 little balls.
 For the method of making custard filling, please refer Sweet Potato Mochi Tangyuan

 “Starter “paste or water roux is a cooked mix of rice flour and water.
 It makes the dough easy to handle and the cake skin will be chewier to eat and won't stiffen overnight.
 The texture of the kueh is still chewy but not hard to eat the next day when the skin is made by mixing mashed sweet potato, pumpkin, or potato with glutinous flour.
 If you only use glutinous rice flour in its entirety, the cake will somewhat crumble after steaming.